yleroux/domoticz-tuya/README.md

    "app_id":""
 }`

 Devices is an option added just for memory at this moment.
 Because to call the script you will need to use these values to toggle the correct switch.
-These ids are available within the application in `Informations > Virtual ID.
+These ids are available within the application in Information > Virtual ID.
+You have to do it on each device.